 This post may contain affiliate links to products that I recommend and I may earn money or products from companies mentioned in this post.
 Please check out my disclosure page for more details.

+Man people don’t know the differences between outstanding balance vs. principal balance.
 The terms outstanding balance and principal balance are among the most confusing items you’ll encounter when reviewing your debt paperwork.
 This is especially true when both terms have similar values.
 If you’ve been wondering what these terms mean, you’re not alone.

 An outstanding balance indicates how much of your original debt is left to pay, inclusive of interest.
 In contrast, the principal balance shows how much of your original loan amount you owe, not including interest.
 It’s crucial to understand both terms before accepting a loan.